Introduction to MySQL BIT

 BIT (n);

-Here, the keyword BIT defines it to store binary values as bits and the bit value is mentioned in variable ‘n’.
-When called upon, to be displayed as a binary value, the BIT data type will have syntax as below.
+The keyword ‘BIT’ defines the data type to store binary values as bits, where the number of bits is specified by the variable ‘n’.
+You can use the following syntax to display the BIT data type as a binary value.
 And if otherwise, the corresponding decimal value will be returned.

 BIN ( BIT (n))

-Let’s have look at the usage and examples of BIT data type.
+Let’s look at the usage and examples of BIT data types.

-BIT (n) is defined with a defining statement like ‘create table’ etc. Please note that, if the value ‘n’ is not specified, the BIT value is defaulted to ‘1’ bit.
+BIT (n) is defined with a statement like ‘create table’ etc. Please note that if the value’ n’ is not specified, the BIT value defaults to ‘1’ bit.
 We can create a table to understand the BIT data type.
-Our table is to store the attendance of students in a class for 5 working days.
-The table holds data for student name, attendance as BIT value in binary with ‘1’ denoting presence & ‘0’ denoting absence and the class to which student belongs.
+Our table is to store the attendance of students in a class for five working days.
+The table holds data for student name, attendance as BIT value in binary with ‘1’ denoting presence & ‘0’ denoting absence, and the class to which the student belongs.
 The create table statement is as below:

 Query: